 September 9, 2019

 But, with a lot of persistence and plenty of wanting to give-up (I’m just keeping it real here, k?)
 I found a way that was reliable and made sense to me.
 I felt like this kind of secret knowledge needed to be shared!
-So, if you want in on it be sure to join me in my upcoming Free Workshop: “How to Digitize Artwork for Watercolor Artists & Designers” .
+So, if you want in on it, be sure to join me in my upcoming Free 3-Day Challenge that will show you how to take your artwork off the page and onto products through digitizing.
 I’ll walk you through the step-by-step process of digitizing your artwork, the unlimited ways you can use it to make money, and how to get started.

 3 Tools to Digitize Watercolor Artwork

 While you technically can take a photo of your finished painting and use that, the quality will not be as consistent, clear or uniform compared with using an actual scanner.
 There are a number of scanners that can get the job done, both on a budget, and at a higher price point.

 It helps to have a computer or laptop with a good graphics card and a fast processor, but an older computer won’t affect the quality of your final piece.
 It may just take a bit longer for things to load, but thats ok!

 3. Adobe Photoshop CC